johannesugb/johannesugb.github.io/_posts/2026-03-23-mesh-shaders-for-tessellation.md

 ![Graphics mesh pipeline](/assets/images/graphics-mesh-pipeline.png)
 _Figure 2: Stages of a graphics mesh pipeline, where only the rasterizer remains as a fixed-function stage.
 Two new programmable shader stages (task and mesh shader) replace all geometry stages of classical rasterization-based graphics pipelines._

 Task and mesh shaders are, generally speaking, more generic and versatile stages compared to their counterparts in classical graphics pipelines.
-This means they offer more freedom, but also put more burden of optimization onto graphics programmers.
+This means they offer more freedom but also place more of the optimization burden on graphics programmers.
 From a GPU's perspective, fewer fixed-function steps are active since input assembly and hardware tessellation are not usable/not supported with mesh shading.

 ## Glossary